scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 The main concepts necessary for the understanding of the CAF are topics that are covered in Modern Digital Signal Processing, Communication Systems, and a digital design course.
 These concepts would be the Fast Fourier Transform (FFT), integration in both infinite and discrete forms, frequency shifting, and digital design.
-The main basis of this project then is to show a working implementation of digital design HDL modules implementing the logic accurately with this given knowledge.
-Given the mathematical basis of this project, it is crucial to have a way to test implementations against theory.
+This project will show a working implementation of digital design HDL modules implementing the logic accurately with this given knowledge.
+Given the mathematical background of this project, it is crucial to have a way to test implementations against theory.
 This is the motivation for the discussion of using Python to help generate code and test benches.